jsta/earthengine/blog.md

 ## Walkthrough

-First, we must manually initialize EE and connect `pydrive` in a python session:
+First, we must manually initialize EE and setup `pydrive` in a python session:

 ```
 ee.Initialize()